dozoisch/node-crc32c/README.md

 The plugin is under MIT license, please see the LICENSE file provided with the module.

+## Tests

+You can run the test by doing `make test`.
+Currently the test only contains successful use case, but error handling test cases will be added soon.

 ## Benchmarks

-Run the script by doing `node benchmarks/benchmarks.js`!
+Run the script by doing `make benchmarks`!

 *I think that pure times are not representative of reality, since every setup will get different results.
 This is why I've put the times in ratio using AF_ALG batch as the base (1).*